 - Recommendation letter by at least 1 senior urologist from an institution in your country on the institution's letterhead paper

-- Confirmation letter from the Chairman and/or Programme Director of the host centre on the centre’s letterhead paper
+- Confirmation letter from the Chairman and/or Programme Director of the host centre on the centre’s letterhead paper; kindly note that institutions may only host one EUSP scholar at a time

 - A detailed project description with the timeframe (please download the Project Proposal Proforma template here)